grodansparadis/vscp-doc-spec/vscp_decision_matrix.md

 Specific node implement ions decide how to interpret bits or not.
 Just some or none of the bits can be used if that suits the implement ion.

+## Class (16-bit)

+The VSCP class to trigger to trigger the row on big endian format.

+### Type (16-bit)

+The VSCP type to trigger the row on big endian format.

+### Origin (128-bit)

+GUID for originating node that should trigger the decision matrix row if enabled in the control flags.

 ### Action (16-bit)

-This is the what should be carried out to make this action happen.
-This is a 16-bit cod that is application specific.
-0x0000 is the only code that is predefined as no operation.
+This is the operation that  should be carried out when the decision matrix row is triggered.
+This is a 16-bit code that is application specific.
+0x0000 is the only code that is predefined to no operation (noop).

 ### Action Parameters

 This is a variable length text-string/binary array that can contain parameters for the action.
 Format is application dependent.
-Can be omitted if no parameters are used.

-A decision matrix row is 14 bytes plus the size of the action parameters.
+A decision matrix row is 26 bytes plus the size of the action parameters.
+Default size for action parameters is 6 bytes to form 32-byte decision matrix row.

-A special paged feature is available for the decision matrix to save register space.
-If the offset for the decision matrix is 0x80 - dm-row-size (a DM row aligned to the upper register border) it is implied that the register position just below, 0x80 -dm-row-size - 1, contains a register that is an index to the row that has its first byte at 0x80 - dm-row-size.

-The index byte is used to select rows and the selected row is available from the byte after the index byte to the 0x80 border.

-Method [CLASS1.PROTOCOL TYPE=32](./class1.protocol.md#type_32_0x20_who_is_there_response) is used to fetch decision matrix information for a specific node.
-Byte six of the response tells the actual size for a decision matrix row.
+Method [CLASS1.PROTOCOL TYPE=34](./class1.protocol.md#type_34_0x22_decision_matrix_info_response) is used to fetch decision matrix information for a specific node.
+Byte six of the response tells the actual full size for a level II decision matrix row.

-The Level II Decision Matrix has no entry for originating address.
-The action parameter field can be used for this information if needed.

 [filename](./bottom_copyright.md ':include')